lmondada/dphil-thesis/content/04_matching/02_assumptions.md

 #### Linearity assumption

-We impose a major restrictions on the general case of minIR graphs, namely that all types in the type system $\Sigma$ must be linear[^graphiso].
+We impose a major restriction on the general case of minIR graphs, namely that all types in the type system $\Sigma$ must be linear[^graphiso].
 Using this assumption, every value has exactly one use and one define.
 As a result, all linear paths are disjoint and form a partition of the values of the graph.
 They